deepset-ai/haystack-tutorials/Contributing.md

    - Install the Python requirements with `pip install -r requirements.txt`
    - Install the pre-commit hooks with `pre-commit install`.
 This utility will run some formatting/checking tasks right before all git commit operations.
-2. If you're creating a new tutorial:
+2. If you're **creating** a new tutorial:
+   - Create a copy of [tutorial template](/tutorials/template.ipynb) in `/tutorials` folder.
+   - Rename the new `.ipynb` file by following the [naming convention](#naming-convention-for-file-names).
-   - Follow the [naming convention](#naming-convention-for-file-names) for file names.
+   - Follow the outline in the template as you create the tutorial.
-   - Add your new tutorial to [index.toml](/index.toml).
+   - After the tutorial is complete, add necessary information to [index.toml](/index.toml).
 Here, `weight` is the order in which your tutorial appears.
 For example, a tutorial with `weight = 15` comes after a tutorial with `weight = 10` and before `20`.
 Each tutorial comes with a Google Colab link and `Open in Colab` button on the top of the tutorial by default.
 If your new tutorial cannot be run on Google Colab, set `colab = false` not to display `Open in Colab` button on top the tutorial.
-3. Edit an existing tutorial or copy the [tutorial template](/tutorials/template.ipynb) to create a new tutorial.
+3. If you're **editing** an existing tutorial:
+   - Make necessary changes in the `.ipynb` file of the tutorial and save them.
+You don't need to make changes in the markdown file.
-4. Pre-commit hooks will ensure the `markdowns` folder reflects your changes but you can update the docs at any time:
-    - Run `python scripts/generate_markdowns.py --index index.toml --notebooks tutorials/your-tutorial.ipynb --output markdowns/`.
-This generates or updates the relevant markdown file in `/markdowns`.
+4. Pre-commit hooks will generate a corresponding `.md` file in `/markdowns` folder.
+Don't forget to add the new `.md` file to your `commit`.
+If you can't see any changes in `/markdowns`, run `python scripts/generate_markdowns.py --index index.toml --notebooks tutorials/your-tutorial.ipynb --output markdowns/` manually.
+This generates or updates the relevant markdown file.
 5. Create a pull request.
 6. Wait for the [CI](#ci-continuous-integration) checks to pass.
    These checks pass if the relevant markdown files are created.